Off Libya, has Europe changed its position?

 A silent operational tool

-Even if the European Union has two operations, which are hierarchically attached to it in the area: Operation EUNAVFOR Med (Sophia) and Operation Thémis (alias Triton) of Frontex, it does not really have control over the situation operational.
+Even if the European Union has two operations, which are hierarchically attached to it, in the area: the EUNAVFOR Med operation (Sophia) and the Frontex operation Themis (aka Triton), it does not really have control over the situation. operational.
 On the other hand, and above all, it shares, more or less explicitly, the Italian idea of containing migrants.
-The objective is, at the same time, to keep the migrants in Libya ashore, to prevent them from setting sail, if possible, and if not to recover them as quickly as possible.
+The objective is, at the same time, to keep migrants in Libya on land, to prevent them from taking to the sea, if possible, and otherwise to recover them as quickly as possible.

 The end of the principle of automatic repatriation to Italy

-The Italians, who since 2015 had tacitly extended their relief zone and the coordination of relief to the limit of Libyan territorial waters, no longer want to do so, and no more want to others do.
-The repatriation to Italy of shipwrecked people recovered in the Italian rescue zone (or off it) which was the principle up to now is no longer the rule.
-Repatriation will follow the rules in force at international level: i.e. the nearest, safest port (in terms of receiving shipwrecked persons) or the port of the flag state or another port of a country ready to welcome refugees.
+The Italians, who since 2015 had tacitly extended their relief zone and the coordination of relief to the limit of Libyan territorial waters, no longer want to do so, and have no more desire than to others do it.
+The repatriation to Italy of shipwrecked people recovered in the Italian rescue zone (or off the coast of it), which was the principle until now, is no longer the rule.
+Repatriation will follow the rules in force at the international level: that is to say the nearest, safest port (in terms of reception of shipwrecked persons) or the port of the flag state or another port of a country ready to welcome refugees.

-The very principle of the reception of the right of asylum is discreetly undermined.
-Italy, for lack of more expressive European solidarity, no longer willing to take on alone the reception of refugees and migrants.
-This is also the meaning of the modification of the operation plan (OpPlan) of the Frontex operation in the area, — Operation Triton being renamed Themis for the occasion.
-According to the information that has come back to us, the area has been redefined, further north (therefore less close to the Libyan coast), and further east (towards Albania).
-It is the whole relief operation which is thus annihilated.
+The very principle of welcoming the right to asylum is discreetly undermined.
+Italy, for lack of more expressive European solidarity, no longer wants to take responsibility for welcoming refugees and migrants alone.
+This is also the meaning of the modification of the operation plan (OpPlan) of the Frontex operation in the area, — Operation Triton being renamed Thémis for the occasion.
+According to the information that came back to us, the area was redefined, further north (therefore less close to the Libyan coast), and further east (towards Albania).
+The entire relief operation is thus annihilated.

 (NGV)

-(1) In particular on October 19, 2017 when the EU “ recalls the importance of cooperating with the Libyan authorities and all of Libya's neighbors in order to build capacity in border management ".
+(1) Notably on October 19, 2017 when the EU “ recalls the importance of cooperating with the Libyan authorities and all of Libya's neighbors in order to strengthen border management capacities ".
 Read : Migrations: the 28 want to prioritize Africa